davidascher/quark-borked/README.md

 Status:

 Dones:
- x renamed pages register redirects serverside
+ x renamed pages register redirects serverside [this feel great as a user]

 Todos:
  - click away from textbox should escape / save it